aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 const mySecurityGroup = new ec2.SecurityGroup(this, 'SecurityGroup', {
   vpc,
-  description: 'Allow ssh access to ec2 instances', });
+  description: 'Allow ssh access to ec2 instances',
+  allowAllOutbound: true   // Can be set to false
+});
 mySecurityGroup.addIngressRule(new ec2.AnyIPv4(), new ec2.TcpPort(22), 'allow ssh access from the world');
 ```

 All constructs that create ENIs on your behalf (typically constructs that create
-EC2 instances or other VPC-connected resources) all have security groups
+EC2 instances or other VPC-connected resources) will all have security groups
-(without you having to create any).
+automatically assigned.
 Those constructs have an attribute called
 **connections**, which is an object that makes it convenient to update the
 security groups.
 If you want to allow connections between two constructs that
 have security groups, you have to add an **Egress* rule to one Security Group,